MicrosoftDocs/azure-docs/articles/iot-central/core/howto-run-a-job.md

 :::image type="content" source="media/howto-run-a-job/rerun-failed.png" alt-text="Screenshot that shows the dialog box for rerunning failed devices.":::

 > [!NOTE]
-> You can't run more than five jobs at the same time from an IoT Central application.
+> You can't run more than five jobs at the same time from an Azure IoT Central application.
 >
 > When a job is complete and you delete a device that's in the job's device list, the device entry appears as deleted in the device name.
 The details link isn't available for the deleted device.